 Some risks associated with Lens Replacement include:

 - Blurry vision, glare, and halos

 - Increased eye pressure (ocular hypertension)

 - Dislocated lens

 - Retinal detachment

-Even if you have dry eyes, a high prescription, or presbyopia, the fact is 2017 — depending on the clinic you go to — up to 96 percent of patients are suitable for Laser Eye Surgery.
+Even if you have dry eyes, a high prescription, or presbyopia, in 2022, – depending on the clinic you go to – up to 96% of patients are now suitable for Laser Eye Surgery.

 Find out if you’re suitable for Laser Eye Surgery today by contacting one of our Patient Care Coordinators.